pvijay03/CS15L/lab-report-3-week5.md

 # Week 6 Lab Report
 ## Streamlining ssh Configuration
-* To open and edit my `.ssh/config` file, I changed directories to the ssh directory by entering `cd ~/.ssh`.
+* To open and edit my `.ssh/config` file, I need to change directories to the ssh directory by entering `cd ~/.ssh`.
 Now that I am in the `ssh` directory, I can enter the `nano config` command to open my config file where I can make edits in the window as shown below.
 These lines:
 ```
 Host ieng6